Church of the Immaculate Conception (Saint Mary-of-the-Woods, Indiana): History

 Diedrich A. Bohlen, founder of the architectural firm of D.A.
 Bohlen and Son of Indianapolis, Indiana, designed the Indiana limestone church.
 Construction began in 1886, under the leadership of general superior Mother Euphrasie Hinkle.
 Its cornerstone was laid the same year.
 Although a fire destroyed the Providence motherhouse in 1889, the church, which was already under construction, was damaged but not destroyed.
 Noted architect Oscar D. Bohlen continued work on the project after his father, Diedrich, died in 1890.
 The church's exterior was completed in 1891; however, it took sixteen additional years before the interior was fully furnished.
 By June 1892 the plasterwork was completed and installation of temporary wooden flooring, seats, and altars permitted the sisters to worship in the unfinished church.
 An organ from William Schuelke Church Organ Builder of Milwaukee, Wisconsin, was purchased in 1902; it was later replaced.

 "By 1902, the General Council, under the leadership of General Superior Mother Mary Cleophas Foley, focused its attention on the interior decoration of the church."
-Mother Mary Cleophas and General Councilor Sister Mary Alma O'Donald, who traveled to Europe to visit numerous churches and gather ideas, were inspired by the Basilica of Sant'Apollinare Nuovo in Ravenna, Italy, and the Cathedral Church of the Holy Trinity, Paris, among others.
+Mother Mary Cleophas and General Councilor Sister Mary Alma Ryan, who traveled to Europe to visit numerous churches and gather ideas, were inspired by the Basilica of Sant'Apollinare Nuovo in Ravenna, Italy, and the Cathedral Church of the Holy Trinity, Paris, among others.
 Soon after the two sisters returned to Saint Mary-of-the-Woods, artisans and craftsmen were employed to decorate the church's interior.
 The completed church was consecrated on October 23, 1907, in a celebration attended by religious dignitaries, including Francis Silas Chatard, Bishop of the Diocese of Indianapolis.

 Under the leadership of General Superiors Sister Anne Doherty and Sister Nancy Nolan, the church's interior was renovated in 1986 to conform with liturgical changed that were adopted after the Second Vatican Council and to strengthen the church's floor joists.
 Melvin B. G. Meyer, principal architect at Bohlen, Meyer, Gibson and Associates, served as the project architect.